The Queensland Courts include:

 - 19 Queensland Government Agent Program (QGAP) centres (Department of Justice and Attorney-General as lead agent)

-- one Department of Natural Resources and Water office (delivering Department of Justice and Attorney-General services)
+- four Department of Natural Resources and Mines offices and one Department of Transport and Main Roads office (delivering Department of Justice and Attorney-General services)

 Judges also travel regularly throughout the state to hear cases in regional towns and remote areas.